rameshbalan/Python-Course/Day1/README.md

 ## Challenge 1.

 Get two numbers from the user.
-If these two numbers are two sides of a right angle triangle.
+Given these two numbers are two sides of a right angle triangle.
 Calculate the hypotenuse.

 *Hint: Use math module as import math and sqrt() function*